kangruixiang/gpmchecker/README.md

 ## Usage

 If you don't know much about github or running scripts, just download the doubleclick.py to somewhere on your computer and run it.
-It'll ask your username and password.
+It'll ask your username and password then.

 First, `cd` into the directory you want this script to be in.
 Then `git clone` this repo: